ManognaRajuChamarthi/ManognaRajuChamarthi/README.md

 Indie Game Developer and Content Creator on YouTube and Twitch

 I am Manogna Raju Chamarthi, from India.
 I am a Video Game Developer and content creator.
-I really enjoy making and playing Video games.
+I enjoy making and playing Video games.
 I am quite good at using Unity Engine and writing code in C#.
-I also like making 3D models and 2d Art for games.
-I am skilled at using Blender, Krita and Inkscape for art purposes.
+I also like making 3D models and 2D Art for games.
+I am skilled at using Blender, Krita, and Inkscape for art.

 ## Skills
 * 🎮 Unity Engine